jamjpan/GTreeJNI/README.md

 will also need SWIG.
 The SWIG executable can usually be obtained via package manager.
 For example for Debian, the command is `sudo apt install swig`.
-Consult [swig.org](http://www.swig.org) for more details.
+Consult [swig.org](http://www.swig.org) for more installation instructions.

 To build and package the Java classes, type `make jar`.
 To build everything all at once, just type `make`.

 ## Usage

-The `test/` directory contains two small programs, `GtreeBuild` and `GtreeQuery`.
+The `test/` directory contains two small programs to demonstrate the usage, `GtreeBuild` and `GtreeQuery`.
 To use `GtreeBuild`, first obtain a road network file that contains edges and weights.
 As an example, Wang provides the California road network [here](https://github.com/wangyong01/GTree/blob/master/GraphTree/data/CAL.gr).
 Then use the helper script `GtreeBuild.sh` to launch the program.
 When using `GtreeBuild`, make sure to set the `-I` option to indicate